ppy/osu-wiki/wiki/Beatmap_information/en.md

 The [beatmap description](/wiki/Beatmap/Beatmap_description) is a field editable by the mapper often used for...

 - ...linking resources such as the background image's source or hitsound samples used.
-- ...recommending relevant contents to the song, such as its MV or the official website of the artist.
+- ...recommending relevant contents to the song, such as its music video or the official website of the artist.
 - ...commending other users for their help (e.g. guest mappers, modders, storyboarders).
 - ...trivia related to the beatmap (e.g. mapping milestones).